ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

     }

 This example will demonstrate how to add an Adversary with a name of 'adver-001' to the "Example Community" Owner.
-For group specific parameters refer to the ThreatConnect API User Guide.
+For Group-specific parameters, refer to the ThreatConnect API User Guide.

 Commit Associations
 ~~~~~~~~~~~~~~~~~~~

-Example of commitAssociations() method:
+The following is an example of commitAssociations() method:

 .. code:: javascript